jchenche/File-system/README.md

 - Grade acquired: 100%
 - Class: CSC360 (Operating Systems).
 - Convention: returning 0 and 1 usually denotes failure and success respectively
-- Type: Flavour of the original UNIX filesystem
+- Type: Flavour of the original UNIX filesystem (partitioned in 512 bytes blocks)

 # HOW TO RUN:
 - Only 2 commands to run.
 Go to folder /apps and type `make` then `./kapish`
-- When kapish runs with the --test flag, it'll first read and execute some test commands in a test file
+- When kapish runs with the --test flag, it'll read and execute some test commands in a test file
-- Diagnostics are all encoded inside File.c and kapish.c (run more commands to test further)
 - paths must be absolute and always start with /

-# USING THE KAPISH SHELL SCRIPT:
+# USING THE KAPISH SHELL:
 - `init` will create and initialize the disk
 - `touch [filename] [path]` will create a file in a directory specified by path. e.g `touch hello /var/tmp` will create the file named hello in directory tmp.
 Directories var and tmp must exist (in the suggested tree structure /var/tmp)
 - `rm [filename] [path]`